whisthq/whist/main-webserver/README.md

 While our Heroku pipeline should not be modified without codeowner permission, it is helpful to understand how it works by consulting our wiki [here](https://www.notion.so/fractalcomputers/Heroku-CI-CD-Pipeline-Webservers-f8ef5b43edc84c969cf005fcac4641ba).

+### GraphQL

+We leverage Hasura GraphQL (hosted on Heroku) to enable real-time database access and serverless database retrieval.
+For pure SQL requests, we encourage using GraphQL instead of writing your own server endpoint to minimize the amount of code we write and because GraphQL is has a lot of really nice built-in features.
+GraphQL is already set up, but here's a setup doc for reference: https://hasura.io/docs/1.0/graphql/core/deployment/deployment-guides/heroku.html#deploying-using-an-existing-postgres-db.

 ## Testing

 **Pytest**